datastaxdevs/conference-2022-devoxx/README.md

 #### `✅.006`- Save `seed` container id

-In order for us to us to use tools like `cqlsh` and `nodetool` we have to access container shell.
-We save the container id to ease future commands.
+In order for us to use tools like `cqlsh` and `nodetool` we have to access container shell. here we save container id to ease future commands.

 ```bash
 export dc1_seed_containerid=`docker ps | grep dc1_seed | cut -b 1-12`